 Always stick to the following guidelines when reheating foods:

 - Thaw foods thoroughly before reheating.
-Leave it in the fridge overnight or using the defrost setting on a microwave
+Leave in the fridge overnight or use the defrost setting on a microwave.

-- You can use a microwave to reheat baby food, but be careful.
-Stir to avoid hotspots and cool down before giving it to your baby
+- You can use a microwave to reheat baby food but be careful.
+Stir to avoid hotspots and cool down and test before giving it to your baby.

 Ready for step 1?
-Let’s begin with which foods to introduce, and which to avoid
+Let’s begin with first weaning foods.